AntonelliLab/supersmartR-workshop/simple_pipeline/README.md

 # Simple phylogenetic pipeline

+This pipeline consists of a series of R scipts for constructing a phylogenetic tree for a single gene/cluster.
+The order in which the scripts are run is indicated by the preffixed number.

 ## Steps

-1. Choose a taxonomic ID
+1. Choose a taxonomic ID.
-2. Edit `1_phylotaR.R` for new id
+2. Edit the first script, `1_phylotaR.R` for your taxonomic ID of interest.
+3. Run the first script.
-3. Edit `2_cluster.R` to select a single cluster
+4. Edit the second script, `2_cluster.R` to identify your cluster of choice
-4. Run each script in sequence
+5. Run the second script.
+6. Edit `3_align.R` for your clade/gene pair.
+7. Run the third script.
+8. Edit `4_phylogeny.R` for your clade/gene pair.
+9. Run the fourth script.
+10. Run `5_view.R` to visualise the tree.

+(`run_script.R` launches all the scripts in order.)

-#### Choosing an taxonomic ID
+#### Choosing a taxonomic ID

 Taxonomic IDs are based on those from NCBI.
 To select a taxonomic ID, you will need to look up the